 For most courses where the candidates are there because of employment obligations; they do not want to be there - They are there because they have been told to be there.

-They have no personal motivation to be there.
+They have no intrinsic motivation to be there.

 This is classically demonstrated on the faces of every candidate at 9:00am, Monday morning on the first day of almost every First Aid at Work course.

 They may once have been interested in learning some basic first aid skills but as soon as you are told to do something, you don't want to do it.

 They are there because they have to.
-They are externally motivated by the threat of disciplinary action if they do not attend by their employer or an obligation to comply with legislation.
+They are extrinsically motivated by the threat of disciplinary action if they do not attend by their employer or an obligation to comply with legislation.

 Some people choose to come on courses.
-They are there because they want to be there, they have some personal motivation, and this is especially true of candidates on courses such as the Remote First Aid or First Person on Scene.
+They are there because they want to be there, they have some intrinsic motivation, and this is especially true of candidates on courses such as the Remote First Aid or Pre Hospital Care courses.

 Nevertheless, personal motivation can occasionally be fuelled by external motivators; gaining a first aid certificate in order to maintain a coaching or instructing qualification or the potential of better employment by investing in additional training.

 The importance of understanding what motivates individuals to learn (1-3) enable us to deliver something unique; training where individuals are acutely aware of their skills, knowledge and understanding developing rapidly, yet without feeling as though they are 'learning' in the classic sense.

 Imagine leaving a training venue at the end of the day, wholly satisfied you not only learned more than you anticipated but actually understood everything.
 Effortlessly.